-Geometric sun tattoos focus on the basic shapes and lines of the traditional sun design, creating something visually interesting.
+Geometric tattoos focus on the basic shapes and lines of the traditional sun design, creating something visually interesting.
 They tend to represent balance, stability, and even mystery.
 That said, the meaning behind your artwork can be unique to you.
-The style can be a more abstract approach to body art, and it’s unlikely you will regret it because so much effort has gone into its creation.
+The style can be a more abstract approach to body art, and you will unlikely regret it because so much effort has gone into its creation.
 When opting for this piece, be sure to find a tattoo artist who can create an impressive sketch.

 19. Tangled Sun Tattoo

-20. The Sun Will Rise and We Will Try Again Tattoo
+20. The Sun Will Rise, and We Will Try Again Tattoo

 A sun tattoo means different things to various cultures, but the most common symbolism is light and rebirth.
 Without the sun, we would not exist on earth, so it also represents the balance of life.